Upcoming Biking & Hiking Events

 Bike Rides 2022

-Springboro’s Bicycle & Pedestrian Advisory Committee (BPAC) in partnership with three local breweries will sponsor six 10-mile bike rides on City streets this summer.
+Springboro’s Bicycle & Pedestrian Advisory Committee (BPAC) in partnership with three local businesses will sponsor six 10-mile bike rides on City streets this summer.
+Remaining rides:

-After the ride, circle back to the brewery for prizes and pub discounts.
-The ride will happen rain or shine.
+After the ride, circle back for prizes and pub discounts.
+The ride will happen rain or shine but not in dangerous conditions such as lightning.
 Food is available at all pubs.

 City and Library partner to offer “Next Destination” Speaker Series 2022